python/cpython/Doc/c-api/init.rst

       single: argv (in module sys)

    Set :data:`sys.argv` based on *argc* and *argv*.
-These parameters are similar to those passed to the program's :cfunc:`main` function with the difference that the first entry should refer to the script file to be executed rather than the executable hosting the Python interpreter.
+These parameters are similar to those passed to the program's :c:func:`main` function with the difference that the first entry should refer to the script file to be executed rather than the executable hosting the Python interpreter.
 If there isn't a script that will be run, the first entry in *argv* can be an empty string.
-If this function fails to initialize :data:`sys.argv`, a fatal condition is signalled using :cfunc:`Py_FatalError`.
+If this function fails to initialize :data:`sys.argv`, a fatal condition is signalled using :c:func:`Py_FatalError`.

    If *updatepath* is zero, this is all the function does.
 If *updatepath* is non-zero, the function also modifies :data:`sys.path` according to the